 - a.
 The current level of city centre parking supply will be maintained in order to provide opportunities for short stay parking, however demand will be regularly monitored. - b.
-All on-street parking in the city centre core should become restricted. - City centre surface parking sites should be redeveloped for other uses and parking acts migrated into multistorey sites located alongside the Inner Ring. - d.
+Extend current controlled on-street parking zones in the city centre core - c.
+City centre surface parking sites should be redeveloped for other uses and parking acts migrated into multi-storey sites located alongside the Inner Ring in consultation with local communities. - d.
 New car parks within the city will only be provided where they replace existing spaces or where they are an essential part of new development proposals. - e.
 Parking standards for new development across the city should not encourage car commuting and the associated overspill onto neighbouring streets. - f.
 The amount of private non-residential (PNR) parking provided across the city will be more tightly controlled in order to influence traffic demand in the city centre - g.
-Parking initiatives to promote the evening economy and provision to cater for overnight/weekend visitors to hotels.
+Consider parking initiatives to promote the evening economy and provision to cater for overnight/weekend visitors to hotels.